 Node deployment policies

-- Single-zone deployment: Mongos, shard, and Configserver nodes of a sharded cluster instance are deployed within one zone.
+Single-zone deployment: Mongos, shard, and Configserver nodes of a sharded cluster instance are deployed in the same zone.

-- Mongos nodes: Mongos nodes are evenly deployed across all data centers.
-The sharded cluster instance must contain at least two mongos nodes that are deployed across two different zones.
-When you add a third mongos node, the node is deployed in the third zone by default.
+Mongos nodes: Mongos nodes are evenly deployed across all data centers.
+The sharded cluster instance must contain at least two mongos nodes that are deployed across two zones.
+By default, when you add a third mongos node, the node is deployed in the third zone.
 Subsequent nodes to be added are deployed across the three zones in turn.

-- Shard nodes: The primary, secondary, and hidden nodes of a shard node are not deployed in the three zones in sequence.
+Shard nodes: The primary, secondary, and hidden nodes of a shard node are not deployed across the three zones in sequence.
 Node zones may change due to manual primary/secondary switchover or automatic HA switchover.

-- Configserver nodes: The primary, secondary, and hidden nodes of a Configserver node are deployed across the three different zones.
+Configserver nodes: The primary, secondary, and hidden nodes of a Configserver node are deployed across the three zones.